Intermittent Fasting and Thyroid: What You Should Know

 Can I do intermittent fasting if I take levothyroxine?

 Yes, and in some ways fasting makes medication timing easier.
-Levothyroxine requires an empty stomach, so taking it during your fasting window (typically first thing in the morning) and waiting 30 to 60 minutes before eating aligns naturally with most fasting schedules.
+MedlinePlus directs that levothyroxine be taken on an empty stomach 30 minutes to 1 hour before breakfast, so taking it during your fasting window and waiting before you eat aligns naturally with most fasting schedules.
 Confirm your specific timing with your prescribing physician.

 Is 16:8 fasting safe for Hashimoto's disease?